-Contextualisation of training resources and assessment tools is essential if you want your RTO to produce top-notch training to students.
+Contextualisation of training resources and assessment tools is essential if you want your RTO to produce top-notch training for students.
 RTOs need to modify their learning materials to fit the needs of their students.

 In the same vein, RTOs also must develop their learning resources and assessment methods with their learner’s needs in mind.